HallM/poc-fw2/concepts.md

         - session
         - raw response

+- localizable
+    - components could have strings files that are per-language
+    - component templates may need to be different per-language
+    - could there be different URLs for locales?
+    - different behavior for components should warrant different components. so no to using different impl files.
+    - there may need to be different CSS (and JS?) since the template is different
+    - thus, there may be different CSS page-bundles for specific languages

+- development friendly
+    - could we use freshy to constantly reload files?
+        - what happens if a request is using old module and freshy reloads it? boom?
+    - could we alter URLs as pages are changes? how bout static->dynamic?
+        - one way could be a middleware that uses rules to reverse map URL to page
+        - but what about when a page with an overridden URL changes?
+            - do we use watchers + freshy then redo the URLs?
     - hot loading: editing template files and seeing changes reflect.
         - even better if this can be done with CSS and client side JS to an extent
         - server side? can always just reboot the thing

+- production friendly
+    - should disable all the development friendly stuff that slows things down
+    - should be able to run a build to pre-generate
+        - routes
+        - page JS and CSS bundles

+- test friendly
+    - should integrate with a test suite and make it easy to run